adamedx/autographps/docs/WALKTHROUGH.md

 #### Easier content through `-ContentColumns`

 An alternative to explicitly `select`ing content is to simply add the desired properties from content into returned objects.
-You can do just that with the `-ContentColumns` option of `Get-GraphChildItem`.
+You can do just that with the `-ContentColumns` option of `Get-GraphItemWithMetadata`.
 Note that while this changes the fields available in the object, the default display output will still only show the four default columns.
 You can use PowerShell's `select` alias when the display of the value is what matters.

 For example, the following two commands are equivalent:
 ```powershell